 The perfect combination of sweetness and tang, these Red Velvet Donuts will be devoured as soon as you make them!
 In addition to being delicious, they’re gluten free, egg free, nut free and easily dairy free (vegan).

 These red velvet donuts are a dream!
 The frosting is sweet and balances out the slight tang of the donut!
-You can also use a different frosting like in my Strawberry Red Velvet Cake!
+If you want even more tang, check out my cream cheese frosting.
+Or, you can also use a different frosting all together like in my Strawberry Red Velvet Cake!

 For more red velvet recipes, try my Red Velvet Cream Cheese Cookies, Red Velvet Whoopie Pies and Red Velvet Chocolate Chip Muffins.